-NoctivaTM (desmopressin acetate).
-On March 3, 2017, NoctivaTM was granted FDA approval and is the first and only product indicated for treatment of nocturia due to nocturnal polyuria (overproduction of urine during the night) in adults who awaken at least two times per night to void.
-NoctivaTM is an emulsified low-dose vasopressin analog administered through a preservative-free nasal spray 30 minutes before bedtime.
+Noctiva[TM] (desmopressin acetate).
+On March 3, 2017, Noctiva[TM] was granted FDA approval and is the first and only product indicated for treatment of nocturia due to nocturnal polyuria (overproduction of urine during the night) in adults who awaken at least two times per night to void.
+Noctiva[TM] is an emulsified low-dose vasopressin analog administered through a preservative-free nasal spray 30 minutes before bedtime.
 Noctiva is approved in two dosage strengths of 0.83 mcg and 1.66 mcg.

 On September 1, 2017, Avadel's indirect wholly-owned subsidiary, Avadel Specialty Pharmaceuticals, LLC (the "Avadel Licensee"), entered into an Exclusive License and Assignment Agreement (the "Serenity License Agreement") with Serenity.
 Under the terms of the Serenity License Agreement, Serenity granted to the Avadel Licensee an exclusive license, under certain rights of Serenity in and to certain intellectual property owned by Serenity (the "Serenity IP Rights"), to develop and commercialize the drug desmopressin acetate (the "Drug") in the United States for the treatment of certain medical conditions characterized by abnormalities or disorders in voiding and other urinary functions of a subject to control urination (the "Field").
 Such license includes a sublicense to certain intellectual property owned by CPEX Pharmaceuticals, Inc. ("CPEX") and Reprise Biopharmaceutics, LLC. ("Reprise").
-More specifically, (i) pursuant to a license agreement, effective as of May 28, 2017, Reprise granted Serenity a license to certain intellectual property by 28, 2017, Reprise granted Serenity a license to certain intellectual property of which is listed in the FDA publication Approved Drug Products with Therapeutic Equivalence Evaluations (commonly known as the Orange Book) for NoctivaTM) as well as Canadian Patent No. 2,545,194 and (ii) pursuant to a Development and Licensee Agreement, dated February 4, 2008 and as amended March 31, 2010, CPEX granted Serenity a license to certain intellectual property sublicense to certain intellectual property rights relating to the Drug.
+More specifically, (i) pursuant to a license agreement, effective as of May 28, 2017, Reprise granted Serenity a license to certain intellectual property held by Reprise relating to the Drug, including U.S. Patent Nos.
+7,799,761, 7,579,321, and 7,405,203 (each of which is listed in the FDA publication Approved Drug Products with Therapeutic Equivalence Evaluations (commonly known as the Orange Book) for NoctivaTM) as well as Canadian Patent No. 2,545,194 and (ii) pursuant to a Development and License Agreement, dated February 4, 2008 and as amended March 31, 2010, CPEX granted Serenity a license to certain intellectual property rights relating to the Drug.
 Accordingly, the Avadel Licensee's sublicense to such intellectual property is subject to the foregoing agreements.
-In addition, under the Serenity License Agreement, Serenity granted to the Avadel Licensee certain rights of Serenity in the New Drug Application for the Drug approved by the U.S. Food and Drug Administration (the "NDA"), and certain supply agreements relatin
+In addition, under the Serenity License Agreement, Serenity granted to the Avadel Licensee certain rights of Serenity in the New Drug Application for the Drug approved by the U.S. Food and Drug Administration (the "NDA"), and certain supply agreements relating to the Drug.